bbauska/JS-Intermediate-JS/README.md

 console.log(mathOperation(5)); // <i>Output: 25</i>
 </pre>

-In this example, the calculate function takes an operation (a function) and two arguments.
+<p>In this example, the calculate function takes an operation (a function) and
+two arguments.</p>

-It's like creating a new dish by following the instructions of another recipe.
+<p>It's like creating a new dish by following the instructions of another recipe.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Immutability and Pure Functions</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-In functional programming, immutability is key.
-Think of your data as an unchangeable ingredient, and functions as your cooking instructions.
-Avoid modifying the original data; instead, create new data structures with the changes.
+<p>In functional programming, immutability is key.
+Think of your data as an unchangeable
+ingredient, and functions as your cooking instructions.
+Avoid modifying the original data; instead, create new data structures with the changes.</p>

 <pre>
 // <i>Immutability</i>